Grayson White

 I am a Visiting Assistant Professor of Statistics at Reed College (starting Fall 2025).

-I am completing my dissertation as a doctoral student in the Finley Lab at Michigan State University (expected 2026).
+Furthermore, I am completing my dissertation as a doctoral student in the Finley Lab at Michigan State University (expected 2026).
 Primarily, my dissertation research focuses on implementing model-based statistical methods for small area estimation of forest attributes, and developing methodologies for formal assessment of those estimators.
 Generally, my research interests are in small area estimation, hierarchical Bayesian modeling, applications of statistical methods to forestry and natural resources problems, and statistical software development.

 Education